 This tour follows in the footsteps of previous successful medical tours to Cuba, providing real insight into Cuban society and health care.

 Dr Matt Young has been a GP for over 25 years.
-His practice at Medeco Inala won the RACGP Australian GP of the Year in 2018 and acts as the home base for his mobile Hep C eradication crusade, the Hep C Kombi project, which he co-founded.
+His practice at Medeco Inala won the RACGP Australian General Practice of the Year in 2018 and acts as the home base for his mobile Hep C eradication crusade, the Hep C Kombi project, which he co-founded.

 As well as medicine, Matt loves travelling the globe and has visited over 100 countries across all seven continents.
 He has a deep fascination with foreign cultures and loves immersing himself in their stories.
 He is most at home rafting rivers, climbing mountains and hiking through jungles.